Learning how to format ebook chapters is easy once you know how to do it correctly.

 Very often, it will automatically insert page breaks before your chapter headings.

-But then to move your chapter titles and add extra space before the text is quite easy.
+But then, moving your chapter titles and adding extra space before the text is quite easy.

-At the very bottom right, use the two spacing options to add the necessary space above and below your chapter titles.
+Use the two spacing options at the bottom right to add the necessary space above and below your chapter titles.

 Using D2D templates to format chapters